 Most Venetian Beads are made on copper mandrels and when completed are simply chopped (as shown in the picture on the left) off and then in a bath of nitric acid the copper disolves.
 The invention of this process is attributed to Ercole Moretti & filli in about 1935.
 From antiquity, the beads were made on metal mandrels over which a powder clay had been applied, much like the lampworkers around the world use today.
 And we do have some beadmakers who use bead release for certain types of beads and we regularly weigh down our suitcases with bead release on each trip over as they like a brand produced here in the US.

 Here you see the equipment used in the etching of the copper from the beads.
+The copper is then recycled.
 Serious equipment!

 Watch a beadmaker in action!